Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Methods

 \subsubsection{Language modeling head.}

 A language modeling head comprises of a single feedforward neural network layer followed by a softmax activation function.
-This layer takes hidden representations from the preceding layers and outputs a probability distribution over the vocabulary.The objective is to estimate the estimate the probability of a token given the previous words in a sentence.
+This layer takes hidden representations from the preceding layers and outputs a probability distribution over the vocabulary.
+The objective is to estimate the estimate the probability of a token given the previous words in a sentence.
 The softmax function transforms the raw output scores into probabilities, representing the likelihood of each word or token in the vocabulary at any particular position.
-We use these to perform sequence-to-sequence transformations.
+This process is called autoregressive generation, and we use it to perform sequence-to-sequence transformations.